-Over time, your heat pump will require more time and energy to provide the same degree of comfort.
+Over time, your heat pump will need more time and energy to maintain the same degree of comfort.
 This is a natural result of normal wear and tear.
 When it’s time to replace your heat pump system, taking the time to compare your options will ensure the upgrade is cost-effective.

 The HVAC professionals at AZ Air Conditioning and Heating would like to help.
-With extensive experience replacing heat pump systems, our technicians are sure to know what combination of equipment is right for you.
-We can offer heat pump installation in Los Angeles that’s affordable and hassle-free.
+With extensive experience replacing heat pump systems, our technicians are sure to know what combination of equipment is perfect for you.
+We can provide heat pump installation in Los Angeles that’s affordable and hassle-free.

 On average, a new heat pump system costs approximately $7,000.
 But depending on the model, the size of your home and many other factors, it can be higher or lower.
 To help give you a better idea, here’s everything that makes up heat pump replacement costs.